KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 ```

 This can be used to filter out unavailable emojis from the various categories, which lets the emoji keyboard only list available emojis.

+### Most recent emojis

+[KeyboardKit Pro][Pro] unlocks an **Emojis.MostRecentProvider** when you register a valid license key.
+It will also replace the ``StandardKeyboardActionHandler`` with a **ProKeyboardActionHandler** that automatically registers emojis as you use them.

+> Important: If you have a custom action handler, make sure to inherit ProKeyboardActionHandler instead of StandardKeyboardActionHandler when you switch over to KeyboardKit Pro, otherwise your keyboard won't register the most recently used emojis.